barbarer/py4e-int/_sources/regex/charactermatching.rst

     :feedback_c: Correct.
 The dollar sign in this line is followed by more than one character.
     :feedback_d: Try again!
 There needs to be at least a $ in the line.

-    Select **all** of the lines that will be matched when the following code is run.
+    Select **all** of the lines that will be printed when the following code is run.
     (\\$ is used to match the character '$')

     .. code-block:: python